-As discussed earlier, these benefits arise from the fact that A-MMSE relies solely on computationally efficient linear operations during channel estimation.
-Remarkably, the A-MMSE and the RA-A-MMSE push the boundaries of the performance–complexity trade-off, achieving a new level of estimation accuracy at drastically reduced computational cost.
-This shift sets a new state-of-the-art for practical channel estimation by redefining the achievable balance between accuracy and efficiency.
+The rank-adaptive extension further optimizes this efficiency.
+The RA-A-MMSE with $10\%$ rank retains high accuracy despite the reduced rank, achieving approximately $50.5\%$ lower average NMSE compared to Channelformer.
+This demonstrates that the RA-A-MMSE effectively exploits the estimator's low-rank structure, offering a scalable solution that outperforms DNN baselines with reduced computational overhead.
+As discussed, these benefits arise from the fact that A-MMSE relies solely on computationally efficient linear operations during channel estimation.
+Consequently, the A-MMSE and RA-A-MMSE frameworks advance the performance–complexity trade-off, achieving improved estimation accuracy at significantly reduced computational cost.
+This establishes a practical benchmark for channel estimation by enhancing the trade-off between accuracy and efficiency.